Five Golden Rules to Cope with the WHY Phase

 Because you know what?
 It won’t be like this forever.
 It’s just the WHY Phase.
 One day you might be asking why God blessed you with a monosyllabic teen!
-So, if the habit becomes to create conversation then it’s a good thing.
+So, if the “too many questions” problem becomes a habit of creating conversation, then it’s a good thing.

 Every child goes through phases

 It’s part of growing up, so expect them.
 They can be good as well as bad.
 Remember to take time to enjoy the lovely ones.
 The don’t last forever, the WHY phase included.